amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 Next, I'm going to update my state.

-## TO UPDATE THE STATE
+# To Update the State

 So want to update my state, I'm going to do a `setTime()` and this `setTime()` is going to update the state.

 So, let's type `setTime(new Date().toString())` and save it.

-So, in every one second my `showDate()` function is being called `function showDate() {` and whenever it is called I changed the state variable.
+So, every second my `showDate()` function is being called `function showDate() {` and whenever it is called I changed the state variable.

 So, you change the state variable with the help of `set` function; `[setTime] = ..`.
 This is a set function `setTime(new Date().toString());` and as soon as I do a `setTime()` with a new updated time `new Date().toString()`, so my state `useState()` gets changed and whenever the states get change, the component is re-rendered and that's where we will see that the screen is now updating.

-We can see now on the screen the time is running every one second and also from the console.
+We can see now on the screen the time is running every second and also from the console.

 If error occurs, make sure that the `showDate()` is inside the `Clock()` function.
 Like below: